A Comparative Study of Modular and Joint Approaches for Speaker-Attributed ASR on Monaural Long-Form Audio: Evaluation Results

 We evaluated the four types of SA-ASR systems based on the AMI meeting corpus whose details are described in Section \ref{sec:data}.
 The cpWER and SCE for each system are shown in Table \ref{tab:main}.

-We first observed that the M2 system significantly improved the cpWER over the M1 system for the SDM recordings (from 28.6\% to 25.0\% in the development set and from 30.8\% to 28.9\% in the evaluation set).
+We first observed that the M2 system significantly improved the cpWER over the M1 system for the SDM recordings (from 28.6\% to 24.8\% in the development set and from 30.3\% to 28.4\% in the evaluation set).
 We especially observed a significant improvement in deletion error, which shows the overlapping handling capability of the CSS module.
-On the other hand, unexpectedly, we didn't observe improvement by the M2 system for IHM-MIX recordings.
+On the other hand, unexpectedly, we observed almost no improvement by the M2 system for IHM-MIX recordings.
 This is possibly because we tuned all hyper-parameters based on the AMI-SDM development set, and the CSS module was also trained for the noisy and reberverent speech.

 We then observed that the J1 system significantly improved the cpWER from the modular systems on most test conditions.
 We also confirmed that the J2 system produced further improvement over the J1 system in all conditions.
-For the SDM recordings, the J2 system achieved relatively 9.2--10.0\% better cpWER than the best modular system.
-With the same setting, the J2 system achieved relatively 29.1--29.4\% better cpWER in IHM-MIX while we think the difference could be reduced when we tuned the modular system towards IHM-MIX recordings.
+For the SDM recordings, the J2 system achieved relatively 8.9--12.3\% better cpWER than the best modular system.
+With the same setting, the J2 system achieved relatively 29.6--29.9\% better cpWER than the best modular system for the IHM-MIX recordings while we think the difference could be reduced when we tuned the modular system towards IHM-MIX recordings.
 In any case, we observed a significant cpWER improvement by the joint system over the modular ones.

 Regarding the speaker counting, all systems showed less than 1 point of SCE, which indicates the NME-based speaker counting worked very well.
 The M2 system showed slightly better SCE in average, resulting from the leakage filtering module that effectively removed noise-only clusters.
 Albeit, a better speaker counting accuracy was not the sufficient condition of a better cpWER, which also suggests the difficulty to tune the modular systems for overall performance.